cdvar/cdvar.github.io/README.md

-# A compendium of CD molecules
+# A Compendium of Genetic Variants of CD molecules